mitotic/graphterm/docs/start.rst

 the ``--auth_type=none`` option, with no access code, can be used instead.

-Although GraphTerm can be run as a public server, this feature should be used ony for teaching and demonstration purposes.
+Although GraphTerm can be run as a public server, this feature is best used for teaching and demonstration purposes.
 In this case, the ``--auth_type=name`` option can be used, if all users can share an account, with no access code.
 The ``--auth_type=multiuser`` option, which requires the server to run with root privileges, is suitable for